NathanFarmer/CSC575/README.md

 Once the documents are downloaded, we need to build the inverted index.
 This is done by running index_documents.py.
 The script will crawl through each of the previously extracted documents and dump the indexed results to a file called index.json in the data folder.

 ### Step 3: Open the UI.
-Once the index is built, you can open the UI in your browser by running "Search Engine UI.exe".
-This will launch Mongoose web server and open your broswer to index.html.
-Once you are finished using the UI, you will want to close Mongoose or else it will allow a new instance to run on your machine every time you open it.
-Mongoose stays open as a "hidden icon" on Windows machines.
-Right click the blue diamond icon and select exit to close the web server.
+Once the index is built, you can launch the web server by running ir_project.py.
+Once the web server is running, open the browser of your choice and point to localhost:5000.